valbuildr/gork-discord/README.md

 A _very_ simple Discord bot written in discord.py that simply replies to '@gork is this real'

-There is a very small chance (1 in 100) that the bot will reply with 'probably', all other itmes it'll just say 'idk you figure it out'

 Inspired by [espeon/gork](https://github.com/espeon/gork), which does a simillar thing on [Bluesky](https://bsky.app/profile/gork.bluesky.bot).

 A publically accessible version of this bot is available here: https://discord.com/oauth2/authorize?client_id=1399927550322675873